-- 2. Access to Documents.
+2. Access to Documents.
 The Claimant will, on request and free of charge, be given reasonable access to, and copies of, all documents, records or other information relevant to the Claimant's claim for benefits.
-If the advice of a medical or vocational expert was obtained in connection with the initial benefit determination, the names of each such expert will be provided on request by the Claimant, regardless of whether the advice was relied on by Us. - 3.
-Submission of Comments.
+If the advice of a medical or vocational expert was obtained in connection with the initial benefit determination, the names of each such expert will be provided on request by the Claimant, regardless of whether the advice was relied on by Us.

+- 3. Submission of Comments.
 A Claimant has the right to submit documents, written comments, or other information in support of an appeal. - 4.
 Important Appeal Deadline.
-The appeal of an adverse benefit determination must be filed within 180 days following the Claimant's receipt of the notification of adverse benefit determination.
+The appeal of an adverse benefit determination must be filed within 180 days following the Claimant's receipt of the notification of adverse benefit determination, except that the appeal of a decision to reduce or terminate an initially approved course of treatment (see the definition of concurrent care decision) must be filed within 180 days of the Claimant's receipt of the notification of the decision to reduce or terminate.
 Failure to comply with this important deadline may cause a Claimant to forfeit any right to any further review of an adverse decision under these procedures or in a court of law. - 5.
-Urgent Treatment Care Appeals.
-In light of the expedited timeframes for decision of urgent care claims, an urgent care appeal may be submitted to the U of U Health Plans Appeals and Grievances Department by mail or telephone; refer to page 5, Important Information, for contact information.
+Urgent Care Appeals.
+In light of the expedited timeframes for decision of urgent care claims, an urgent care appeal may be submitted to the University of Utah Health Plans Appeals and Grievances Department by mail or telephone; refer to page 5, Important Information, for contact information.
 The claim should include at least the following information: - a.
 The identity of the Claimant; - b.
 A specific medical condition or symptom; - c.
 A specific treatment, service, or product for which approval or payment is requested; and - d.
-Any reasons why the appeal should be processed on a more expedited basis. - 6.
-Evidence Consideration.
+Any reasons why the appeal should be processed on a more expedited basis. - e.
+If a physician with knowledge of the Claimant's medical condition determines the claim involves urgent care, We will treat the claim as an urgent care claim. - f.
+If an urgent care claim is incomplete or was not properly submitted, We will notify the Claimant, or Claimant's authorized representative about the incomplete or improper submission no later than twenty-four (24) hours from Our receipt of the claim.
+Our notification will contain a reference to a specific Member, a specific medical condition or symptom, and a specific health care service, treatment, or health care provider for which approval is being requested.
+The Claimant will have at least forty-eight (48) hours to provide the necessary information.
+We will notify the Claimant of the initial claim determination no later than twenty-four (24) hours after the earlier of the dates We receive the specific information requested or the due date for the requested information. - g.
+Requests for an extension of a previously approved time period for treatments or number of treatments, and if the Claimant's claim involves urgent care, We will review the claim and notify the Claimant of Our determination no later than twenty-four (24) hours from the date We received the Claimant's claim, provided the Claimant's claim was filed at least twenty-four (24) hours prior to the end of the approved time period or number of treatments. - Evidence Consideration.
 The review of the claim on appeal will take into account all evidence, testimony, new and additional records, documents or other information the Claimant submitted relating to the claim, without regard to whether such information was submitted or considered in making the initial adverse benefit determination.